1. VR video

-Create a captivating 360° x 180° VR video experience, with a theme based on one of the UN’s seventeen Sustainable Development goals.
+Create a captivating 360° or 180° VR video experience, with a theme based on one of the UN’s seventeen Sustainable Development goals.

 You can find a list of the global goals here: Sustainable Development Goals.